-So how does the stock market work?
-There are entire books explaining the stock market, but you don't need to get too deep into the weeds to get a good basic understanding of the stock market.
+How does the stock market work?
+There are entire books explaining the stock market, and there's too much to explain in a few paragraphs.
+That said, you don't need to get too deep into the weeds to gain a good basic understanding of the stock market.
 Stock markets facilitate the sale and purchase of these stocks between individual investors, institutional investors, and companies.

 The vast majority of stock trades take place between investors.
-That means, for example, that if you want to buy shares of Microsoft (NASDAQ:MSFT) and hit the "buy" button through your broker's website, you are buying shares that another investor has decided to sell -- not from Microsoft itself.
+If you want to buy shares of Microsoft (NASDAQ:MSFT) and hit the "buy" button through your broker's website, you are buying shares that another investor has decided to sell -- not from Microsoft itself.
 By purchasing shares of a stock, you become an investor in the underlying company.

 A stock's price is governed by supply and demand.
 If a lot of people want to own part of a certain company, then that company's stock price rises.

 One extremely important concept when it comes to understanding the stock market is the idea of a market maker.
-Specifically, there aren't always buyers to match up with sellers of stocks, so how can brokers buy and sell stocks in your account instantaneously?
+Specifically, there aren't always buyers to match up with sellers of stocks.
+However, stock trades typically go through in seconds.
+How can brokers buy and sell stocks in your account instantaneously?

-To make sure there's always a marketplace for stocks on an exchange and investors can choose to buy and sell shares immediately whenever they want to during market hours, individuals known as market makers act as intermediaries between buyers and sellers.
+Individuals known as market makers act as intermediaries between buyers and sellers.
+This ensures there's always a marketplace for stocks on an exchange and that investors can choose to buy and sell shares immediately whenever they want during market hours.
 Here's a rundown of what investors should know about the process:

-Investors must carry out the transactions of buying or selling stocks through a broker, which is simply an entity licensed to trade stocks on a stock exchange.
-A broker may be an actual person whom you tell what to buy and sell, or, more commonly, this can be an online broker -- say, TD Ameritrade or Fidelity -- that processes the entire transaction electronically.
+Investors must carry out the transactions of buying or selling stocks through a broker.
+In a nutshell, a broker is simply an entity licensed to trade stocks on a stock exchange.
+A broker may be an actual person whom you tell what to buy and sell.
+More commonly, this is an online broker -- say, TD Ameritrade or Fidelity -- that processes the entire transaction electronically.

 When you buy a stock, here's the simplified version of how it works: